duncombe/netcdf-guidelines/hierarchy.md

 # Hierarchy of Data Dissemination

-An attempt to organize concepts into a hierarchical framework
+An attempt to organize concepts into a hierarchical framework.
+See also a glossary of acronyms at [https://duncombe.github.io/glossary]

 (metadata) - describes data
   - included with data in the same file